SoftwareForScience/jiskefet-deploy/docs/setting_up_ssh.md

 If all the host groups are using the same variables, please update the file at `group_vars/all/vars.yml` and `group_vars/all/vault.yml`.
 This file will apply to all the hosts.
 If the variables are different between the host groups, please update the other files at `groups_vars/*/vars.yml` and `group_vars/*/vault.yml`.

 ### Using `host_vars` folder
-If you want to have a granular control over all the servers that are in the `hosts` file, you can add `server_name` folder to the `host_vars` folder.
+If you want to have granular control over all the servers that are in the `hosts` file, you can add `server_name` folder to the `host_vars` folder.
 This folder follows the same principle as the `group_vars` section above.

+This ansible-playbook has a built in step by step `host_vars` with `host` creation when running `ansible-playbook site.yml`.
 ```
-group_vars
+host_vars
 |----webserver1
 |     |-- vars.yml
 |     |-- vault.yml